lauraclay/sonic-pi-lessons/Lesson-4/lesson-plan-4.md

-# Lesson 4 - Data Structures & Algorithms
+# Lesson 4: Data Structures & Algorithms

 ##Introduction

 Although the world is constructed from many tiny pieces, this isn’t how we see it.
 Instead, we perceive useful structures and aggregations of these pieces.
 Rather than individual atoms or molecules, we see trees, people, bicycles and so on.
 In our previous lessons the information we have dealt with has been simple numbers: numbers for notes, numbers for time, even numbers for chance.
 Data structures allow us to compose and aggregate these simple data into useful structural forms.
 One of the simplest of these aggregate structures is the list which we will discuss in this lesson.
 Once we have structures like the list, we can start using a useful library of mini-programs which can perform operations such as sorting and shuffling the list.

-## Learning Objectives
+## Learning objectives

 - Know that computer programs can make decisions, and that a simple form of decision is called a conditional.
 - Understand that computer programs can contain random acts.
 - Be able to use comments to explain interesting parts of a program.

-## Learning Outcomes
+## Learning outcomes

 ###All students will be able to: